 **Huda Beauty #FauxFilter Luminous Matte Concealer, $31.00

-I love the full coverage of this concealer, I’m just too dry to get away with it on a daily basis.
-I have noticed that applying it with my fingers gives me the least dry look with the least creasing.
+I love the full coverage of this concealer, but I’m just too dry to get away with it on a daily basis.
+I have noticed that applying it with my fingers gives me the least dry look and the fewest creases.
 With my normal moisturizer, this dries out and separates within about 3 hours.
-If I use an eye cream, which I almost always skip, it solves the separation problem but it still feels dry.
-I’ve noticed that if I wear this for even two days in a row it noticeably dries my skin out.
-I don’t set this with powder and it wears well for about 5 hours before I start to see minor creasing (which is good for me).
-I like this shade (6.5G Brittle) because it works for both my under eye and my face but I could go lighter for my under eye area.
-I do think this is a good concealer it just isn’t right for my dry skin despite being highly recommended by other dry skin types.
+If I use an eye cream, which I almost always skip, it solves the separation problem, but it still feels dry.
+I’ve noticed that if I wear this for even two days in a row, it noticeably dries my skin out.
+I don’t set this with powder, and it wears well for about 5 hours before I start to see minor creasing (which is good for me).
+I like this shade (6.5G Brittle) because it works for both my under eyes and my face, but I could go lighter under my eyes.
+I do think this is a good concealer, but it just isn’t right for my dry skin, despite being highly recommended by other dry skin types.
 Like with the NARS powder, I am hoping this will be more agreeable in some hotter weather.

 **Dior Forever Skin Correct Concealer, $40.00